 Crossing the Øresund from Helsingør to Helsingborg by Ferry

 The Øresund strait is at its narrowest between Helsingør in Denmark and Helsingborg in Sweden.
 Here, only around 4 km of mostly calm seas separate North Zealand from Scania.

 For around four centuries, the Danish crown collected tolls here on all boat traffic from the Baltic to the North See – one of the largest and most reliable forms of revenue in medieval and early modern Europe.
 This explains the importance of Helsingør Castle, or Hamlet’s Elsinore, and why the similarly large fortress on the Swedish side was destroyed.

-The completion of the Øresund Bridge to the south of Copenhagen and Malmö lessened the importance of transportation links via Helsingør and Helsingborg but ferries still operate almost non-stop on this short route.
+The completion of the Øresund Bridge to the south of Copenhagen and Malmö lessened the importance of transportation links via Helsingør and Helsingborg but ferries still operate almost non-stop on this short route, as it continues to carry around a fifth of all traffic across the sound.
 It is a cheap and fun day-trip tour for foot passengers while for many drivers the ferry crossing saves driving distance compared to using the toll bridge.